hadley/adv-r/Data-structures.md

 # Higher dimensions

 Atomic vectors and lists are the building blocks for higher dimensional data structures.
-Atomic vectors extend to matrices anda arrays, and lists are used to create data frames.
+Atomic vectors extend to matrices and arrays, and lists are used to create data frames.

 ## Matrices and arrays